AdobeDocs/graphql-mesh-gateway/src/pages/gateway/create-mesh.md

     aio api-mesh:get
     ```

-    The response displays your mesh, which begins with the opening curly bracket (`{`) that follows `Successfully retrieved mesh`.

-1. Copy and paste the retrieved mesh into a new `.json` file and save it.
+1. Copy your mesh and paste the retrieved mesh into a new `.json` file.
+Before saving the file remove the unnecessary data in the `lastUpdated`, `meshId`, and `lastUpdatedBy` sections.
+See the [example section](#copying-mesh-example) for more details.

 1. Select the `production` workspace or [select another project and workspace](#select-a-project-or-workspace) combination for your destination.